meistrari/railway-sdk/docs/index/variables/default.md

 > **createDomain**: (`input`) => `Promise`\<`string`\>

+Create a service domain

 ##### Parameters

 ###### input

+The input parameters

 ###### environmentId

 `string`

+The ID of the environment

 ###### serviceId

 `string`

+The ID of the service

 ###### targetPort

 `number`

+The target port for the domain

 ##### Returns

 `Promise`\<`string`\>

+The created domain

 #### service.getById()